- PLAN YOUR VISIT

 Education and Conservation

-The rosy-faced lovebirds are near the Exploration Zone entrance; next to the prairie dog exhibit and across from guinea pigs.
+The rosy-faced lovebirds are near the Exploration Zone entrance; next to the prairie dog habitat.

 The lovebird is a fairly small bird, about 5 inches long with an average wingspan of 4 inches.
 As their name implies, they have a rosy-peach coloration around the face and upper breast.
 The body is mostly green while the feathers covering the tail are bright blue.
 Several color variations exist in captivity but females tend to be duller overall.